 - the nature of the research project that you hope to undertake (if you have ideas about this).

 Two essays, a maximum of 2,000 words each

 Academic essays or other writing samples, written in English, are required.
 Extracts of the requisite length from longer work are also permissible.

 You may submit written work previously completed for a prior course of study if the topic is relevant ie an assignment or chapter of a dissertation etc, provided it meets the requirements.

 If you do not have any existing material that fits this requirement, we would suggest that you may like to critique an empirical article or write a book review based on the course subject.

 The written work should be related to the course, and should be on two separate topics.
-The word count should include any bibliography or brief footnotes.
+The word count should not include any bibliography or brief footnotes.

 If possible, please ensure that the word count is clearly displayed on the document.